Winter Feral Cat Shelters

 Some designs suggest using styrofoam shipping containers, but caution is urged because cats often scratch them and particles may be ingested.

 Community Cats Volunteers Help Build:

 Community Cats TNR volunteers have been building the Alley Cat winter cat shelter shown in the photo.
-It is constructed of 1/2” plywood, has a 5” x 6” opening, double walls to allow for insulation between, a sloped and shingled roof, and a wind block just inside the entrance.
+It is constructed of 1/2” plywood, has a 5” x 6” opening, double walls to allow for insulation between, a sloped and shingled or rubber roof, and a wind block just inside the entrance.
 Cats enter the shelter, go around the wind block, and cuddle into the straw interior.
 Volunteers have experimented and modified the design provided by Alley Cats to add roof insulation and rubber roofs, and a two-story design with compartments.
 More photos can be found in the Winter 2017 newsletter found on the NEWS tab.

 Another Popular Shelter:

 Another popular shelter can be assembled using a large and a small storage bin.
 Blue board or fiberglass insulation can be placed below, above and around the interior “box” which is lined with plenty of straw.
 Entrance holes approximately 6” in diameter can be cut on one end of the long side of the outer and inner storage bins so the entrances line up.
 The two boxes can then be connected with 6” circular drainage tubing.

 Dog houses may be modified by making the opening smaller, and large dog houses may be modified to reduce air space by designing “compartments” inside.

 Allowing cats an entrance into an outbuilding will provide excellent protection from the elements, especially if you also add one or more small corners of straw, perhaps in a wood or cardboard box, under a tarp, etc.